skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 I am not the hero of yours.

+I'll write our full love story one day truthfully.

 We were two people who loved each other, hurt each other, changed, and became the parents of three girls who deserve a history larger than anybody's bitterness.

 Whatever happened between us later, I will always be grateful for the part of our life that became a family.